saikiranchalla1/learning-typescript/README.md

 - VS Code TS Debugging: https://code.visualstudio.com/docs/typescript/typescript-debugging

+## Programming Paradigms (optional.
+Read only if you've never heard of OOP)
+There are several different types of programming paradigms or styles that can be used to write computer programs.
+Here are some of the most common ones:

+1. Imperative programming:
+Imperative programming is a style of programming that focuses on describing how a program should accomplish a specific task.
+It typically involves writing a sequence of statements that modify the state of the program as it executes.
+Examples of imperative programming languages include C, C++, and Java.

+2. Functional programming:
+Functional programming is a programming paradigm that emphasizes the use of functions to solve problems.
+In this paradigm, functions are treated as first-class objects and can be used as arguments to other functions or returned as values from functions.
+Examples of functional programming languages include Haskell, Lisp, and Clojure.

+3. Object-oriented programming (OOP):
+Object-oriented programming is a programming paradigm that is based on the concept of objects.
+In this paradigm, software is designed by creating objects that interact with each other to perform a task.
+Each object has its own data and methods, which can be accessed and modified by other objects.
+Examples of object-oriented programming languages include Java, Python, and C++.

+4. Procedural programming:
+Procedural programming is a style of programming that focuses on describing a program as a sequence of procedures or subroutines that operate on data.
+It typically involves dividing a program into smaller, more manageable pieces that can be reused and combined to solve larger problems.
+Examples of procedural programming languages include C, Pascal, and Fortran.

+5. Declarative programming:
+Declarative programming is a programming paradigm that focuses on describing what a program should accomplish, rather than how it should accomplish it.
+It typically involves using a specialized language or framework to describe a problem in terms of logical rules or constraints.
+Examples of declarative programming languages include SQL, Prolog, and XSLT.

+### Object Oriented Programming (OOP)
+OOP (Object-Oriented Programming) is a programming paradigm that is based on the concept of objects.
+In this paradigm, software is designed by creating objects that interact with each other to perform a task.
+Each object has its own data and methods, which can be accessed and modified by other objects.

+The key concepts of OOP are:

+Encapsulation: Encapsulation is the process of hiding the implementation details of an object from the outside world.
+This is achieved by making the object's data private and providing public methods for accessing and modifying that data.
+Encapsulation helps to ensure that an object's internal state is not accidentally or maliciously modified by external code.

+Inheritance: Inheritance is the ability of an object to inherit properties and behavior from a parent object.
+Inheritance allows developers to create new objects that are similar to existing objects, but with additional or modified behavior.
+This helps to reduce code duplication and makes it easier to maintain and update software.

+Polymorphism: Polymorphism is the ability of objects to take on multiple forms.
+This is achieved through method overloading and method overriding.
+Method overloading allows multiple methods with the same name to exist in a class, but with different parameters.
+Method overriding allows a subclass to provide its own implementation of a method that is already defined in its parent class.

+Abstraction: Abstraction is the process of simplifying complex systems by breaking them down into smaller, more manageable components.
+Abstraction helps to reduce complexity and increase modularity, making it easier to develop, test, and maintain software.

+In OOP, objects are created from classes, which define the properties and behavior of the objects.
+Classes can be thought of as blueprints for creating objects.
+When an object is created from a class, it is said to be an instance of that class.

+OOP is used in a wide range of software applications, from web applications to desktop applications to mobile apps.
+It is particularly well-suited for large, complex software projects because it provides a way to organize and manage the code in a more modular and reusable way.

+As mentioned earlier, OOP is a programming paradigm that is based on the concept of objects.
+Let's dive into some of the key principles of OOP:

+Classes and Objects:
+In OOP, a class is a blueprint for creating objects.
+It defines the properties and behavior that all objects of that class will have.
+An object is an instance of a class, created using the class blueprint.
+Objects have their own unique state (data) and behavior (methods).
+For example, a class called "Car" might have properties like "color", "make", and "model", and methods like "start", "stop", and "accelerate".
+Objects created from this class would have their own values for these properties and would be able to call the methods defined in the class.

+Encapsulation:
+Encapsulation is the idea of hiding the internal workings of an object from the outside world.
+In OOP, this is typically done by making data private (only accessible within the class) and providing public methods for accessing and modifying that data.
+This allows objects to control how their internal state is accessed and modified, and can help prevent bugs and maintain code stability.

+Inheritance:
+Inheritance is a mechanism that allows one class to inherit properties and behavior from another class.
+The inherited class is called the "parent" or "base" class, and the inheriting class is called the "child" or "derived" class.
+Inheritance allows us to reuse code, since the child class can use the properties and methods of the parent class without having to redefine them.
+For example, a class called "ElectricCar" might inherit from the "Car" class, adding new properties and methods specific to electric cars.

+Polymorphism:
+Polymorphism is the idea that objects of different classes can be treated as if they are the same type of object.
+This allows for more flexible and modular code.
+Polymorphism can be achieved in several ways, including method overloading (defining multiple methods with the same name but different parameters) and method overriding (redefining a method in a child class).

+Overall, OOP provides a powerful way of organizing and structuring code, allowing developers to create reusable and maintainable software.
 ## Classes and Interfaces

 In TypeScript, a class is a blueprint or template for creating objects that have properties and methods.
 Classes are defined using the class keyword and can have constructors, properties, and methods.